ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/data-formats/json/schema.md

 1 row in set.
 Elapsed: 0.002 sec.
 ```

-Querying this single row, we can see that default values are used for the columns (including objects) that were ommitted:
+Querying this single row, we can see that default values are used for the columns (including sub-objects) that were ommitted:

 ```sql
 SELECT *